gravesee/binnr/README.md

 Continuous variables can only collapse adjacent bins.
 Discrete variables may collapse non-adjacent bins.
 By default, `binnr` treats factors as discrete and numeric variabls as continuous.
-To collapse bins, simply use the minus, `-`, sign followed by a vector of the bin levels to collapse:
+To collapse bins, simply use the minus sign, `-` , followed by a vector of the bin levels to collapse:

 ```r